Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Preliminaries: Finite-Dimensional Closed-Loop Inverse Kinematics

-Before introducing our extension to infinite-dimensional closed-loop inverse kinematics, we will briefly review the finite-dimensional case and unify notations.
-We refer to \cite{siciliano1990closed} and \cite{della2025pushing} for extended clarifications.
+We will briefly review the finite-dimensional case and unify notations, but refer to \cite{siciliano1990closed, della2025pushing} for details.

-\textbf{Kinematic inversion.} Intuitively, forward kinematics answer \emph{``If I set the robot joints to these angles, where does the tip end up?''}, while kinematic inversion solves the reverse: \emph{``Which joint angles will get my tip to the desired position?''} Formally, let $q\in\mathbb{R}^n$ be the configuration space of a mechanical system with $n$ degrees of freedom.
+\textbf{Kinematic inversion.} Let $q\in\mathbb{R}^n$ be the configuration space of a mechanical system with $n$ degrees of freedom.
 Further, let $x \in\mathbb{R}^p$ be a $p$-dimensional task coordinate, commonly the end-effector position and orientation, such that the robot fulfilling the tasks is expressed through the forward kinematics

 The goal of kinematic inversion is to, given a desired task coordinate $\bar x$, find a configuration $\bar q$ such that $\bar x = \Phi_\text{fin}(\bar q)$.